Five Auto Claim Milestones

 - Explain how your claim will be handled.

-- Suggest ways to prevent further damage – for example, by putting a tarp over a damaged roof or a broken vehicle window.
-(You are responsible for maintaining and protecting your property.
-If it is damaged, you must take appropriate action to protect it from further damage until you have it repaired.)
+- Suggest ways to prevent further damage, such as covering a car’s damaged roof or broken window with a tarp.
+(Important note: You are responsible for maintaining and protecting your damaged property; you must take appropriate action to prevent further damage until you have it repaired.)

 - Schedule an in-person appointment, if one is needed to adjust your claim.

-It is our objective to evaluate coverage, complete our estimate if the loss is covered, and deliver a payment during our first visit.
+It is our goal to evaluate your policy coverage, determine the amount of damage and pay you during our first visit.
 If we can’t, we’ll explain why.
-We also stand ready to re-inspect your vehicle and provide a supplemental payment if you, a vendor or repair facility later identifies additional damages that are covered by your policy.
+We also stand ready to re-inspect your vehicle—if needed—and provide a supplemental payment if you, a vendor or a repair facility later identifies additional damages that are covered by your policy.

 We’ll work with you to resolve your claim fairly.
-In many cases, your claims professional will issue a payment based on the estimate for repairs at the end of the initial inspection.
+In many cases, a claim representative will issue a payment based on the estimate for repairs at the end of the initial inspection.
 If your claim is complex, it may take a bit longer.

 Payment for medical bills associated with your Auto claim will be made according to your policy coverage and your state’s laws.

-If you have questions about your claim payment, please do not hesitate to contact your claims representative.
-And remember – cashing a check does not waive any rights you have under the terms of your policy.
+If you have any questions about your claim payment, please do not hesitate to contact your claim representative.
+And remember—cashing a check does not waive any rights you have under the terms of your policy.

 When we resolve your claim according to the terms of your policy, we close the claim.
-You still may have some questions at that point.
-Once again, if you have a question that we haven’t answered, call your Claim Representative.
+You can always contact your Claim Representative if questions arise after the closure.
+We stand ready to service your needs.

 Your Car Repair Estimate

-The estimate you receive from your claims representative is just that: an estimate.
-A number of issues may contribute to differences between our estimate and your vehicle repair facility’s.
-If there are differences, don’t panic: just contact your claims representative, who will probably ask you to send them a copy of the vehicle repair facility’s estimate for review.
-They’ll then discuss it with your vehicle repair service, and may then re-inspect your vehicle to resolve any differences.
+Remember that the estimate you receive from your claim representative is just that: an estimate.
+A number of factors may contribute to differences between our estimate and the estimate prepared by your repair facility.
+If you encounter a disparity, simply contact your claim representative, who will probably request a copy of the repair facility’s estimate for review.
+He or she will discuss the differences with the repair facility and resolve the issue.